 Ways to legally gift money to minors

-The easiest way to gift money to a minor is to give them cash.
-Why is it the easiest option?
+The easiest way to gift money to a minor is to give them cash, but it isn't necessarily the best way.

 One of the most popular ways to gift money to a child is through a custodial account.